dreamportdev/Osdev-Notes/06_Userspace/02_Switching_Modes.md

 This is a very powerful instruction because it allows us to change the mode of both code and data accesses, as well as jump to new code all at once.
 It has the added benefit of switching the stack and flags at the same time, which is fantastic.
 This is everything we need to properly jump to user code.

 Changing the flags atomically like this means we can go from having interrupts disabled in supervisor mode, to interrupts enabled in user code.
-All without the risk of having an interrupt occuring while we change these values ourselves.
+All without the risk of having an interrupt occurring while we change these values ourselves.

 ### What to Push Onto The Stack